7 Ways to Increase Blood Flow to Your Feet in 20 Days

 Whether you’ve been diagnosed with a vascular disease or not, if you want to improve your well-being on a daily basis, it’s good to know some simple ways to improve the circulation to your legs.
 Contrary to what you might think, these techniques are really easy to do, and won’t get in the way of your everyday life.

 Increasing blood flow to your legs and improving your venous return is important, helping to prevent varicose veins or, if you already have them, stop them getting worse.

-7 changes that improve the circulation in your legs
+7 changes that improve blood flow to your legs

 What do you need to do?

 - Take an aloe vera leaf, peel it, and leave it in the refrigerator for 2 hours.
 Alternatively, you could simply buy some gel from the store.